 Jason is also a member of the Patent Bar.
 He represents clients in patent litigation matters nationwide, and before the Patent Trial and Appeal Board.
 Jason has litigated cases involving technologies as diverse as computer software and hardware, semiconductors, consumer electronics devices, medical devices, and biotechnology.

-Jason is an active member of the American Bar Association Section on Antitrust Law, and participates in various other local and national organizations.
+Jason is an active member of the American Bar Association Section on Antitrust Law and the Section on Intellectual Property Law.
+Jason also participates in various other local and national organizations.
 He regularly writes and speaks on areas of law relevant to his expertise.

 During law school, Jason was awarded the CALI Excellence Award in International Business Transactions.
 Also during law school, Jason was an articles editor for the Hastings Communications and Entertainment Law Journal (COMM/ENT).
 Prior to law school, Jason worked for several years in genetic research, including two years at Memorial Sloan Kettering Cancer Center in New York City.